openzipkin/brave/context/rxjava2/README.md

 # brave-context-rxjava2

+## Deprecated

+RxJava 2 hasn't been released since Feb 2021.
+Tracing support will be removed in Brave v6.

+## Overview

 `CurrentTraceContextAssemblyTracking` prevents traces from breaking during RxJava operations by scoping trace context that existed at assembly time around callbacks or computation of new values.